regenworm/thesis_msc_ai/proposal.md

 NetRA is very similar, figure 1 of their paper shows their architecture clearly (section 3.2 of their paper explains specifically about the regularization with the GAN structure).
 A GAN is used to regularize the encoder output so it is forced to learn useful information about the data. https://sites.cs.ucsb.edu/~bzong/doc/kdd-18.pdf

+What data will i use?
+I want the same genes/proteins in different datasets.

 ### TODO
 - Is this architecture viable (latent dimension softmax vector -> decoder -> local graph), as it is similar to random graphs (node class determines connectivity).
 Possibly look at GraphVAE and MolGAN more closely, generate adjacency matrix, edge attributes, and node features.
 This would make using multiple datasets harder.